terms and conditions for the supply of services

 £100 (one hundred pounds sterling); or

-if a Relevant Supply Contract is entered into before expiry or termination of the Contract, the aggregate Commission received by the Supplier under that Relevant Supply Contract in respect of the first year of the Relevant Supply Contract.
+if a Relevant Supply Contract is entered into before expiry or termination of the Contract, the aggregate Commission received by the Supplier under or in respect of that Relevant Supply Contract for the first year of the Relevant Supply Contract.

 The terms implied by sections 3 to 5 of the Supply of Goods and Services Act 1982 are, to the fullest extent permitted by law, excluded from the Contract.